hiclick/hiclick.github.com/fav/photo/docs/painting-with-the-mixer-brush.md

-# 修图 - Paninting with the mixer brush
+# 修图 - The mixer brush

 Adobe Photoshop CS6 Classroom in a Book